Time on our hands!

 - 2 x apples

-We both carry a light back pack and share the load, however my Keith always insists on carrying more than me – the gentleman he be!
+We both carry a light backpack and share the load, however, my Keith always insists on carrying more than me – the gentleman he is!
 I have no arguments there!

 ABOUT THE WALK

 This walk is classed as an EASY, FLAT WALK.
 Yes, it is easy and flat, and if you are a seasoned long-distance walker, there are no challenges here.
 Whereas for us this is the first long walk (over 10 miles) and the terrain around the Nagden Marshes and along the seawall, until you get to Seasalter – we found a bit tough.